dynaroars/gentree/README.md

 This repository contains an implementation of the GenTree algorithm, as described in the paper:
 > KimHao Nguyen and ThanhVu Nguyen.
 2021.
 GenTree: Using Decision Trees to Learn Interactions for Configurable Software.
 In International Conference on Software Engineering.

-The full paper could be found at: [gentree-icse21.pdf](https://github.com/unsat/gentree/releases/download/submit_icse21/gentree-icse21.pdf)
+The full paper could be found here: [gentree-icse21.pdf](https://github.com/unsat/gentree/releases/download/submit_icse21/gentree-icse21.pdf)

 # Quick Start
 The development and experiment environment is provided as a single Docker image at `unsatx/gentree_docker:icse21`.